 The second takeaway is that Let’s Encrypt haven’t implemented support for the CAA iodef records.
 In other words, Let’s Encrypt didn’t send me any email notifications about the issues even though the CAA records were the root cause behind my authentication issues with them.

-I wrongly assumed my CAA records weren’t the cause of my failed authorization requests as I had also assumed that I’d receive an email notification if that were the case. iodef support is an optional feature of RFC 6844, and not mandatory as I thought it was.
+I wrongly assumed my CAA records weren’t the cause of my failed authorization requests as I’d also assumed that I’d receive an email notification if that were the case. iodef support is an optional feature of RFC 6844, and not mandatory as I thought it was.
 I did consider that my CAA records might be the issue, but I dismissed it as I believed I’d receive email notifications if that was indeed the root cause.

 Lessons learned: double-check the configuration of an explicit blocking mechanism when you find yourself blocked by some unknown factor.